-Bermuda is a sovereign, British overseas territory located in the North Atlantic Ocean, largely known as a hub for tourism – but what many don’t hear about are Bermuda’s rich history and culture.
-In the early 1600s, Bermuda was a slave port with predominantly White, British residents.
-However, with the forced influx of enslaved Africans and immigrants from Portugal and neighboring regions, White people became a minority.
+Bermuda is a British overseas territory located in the North Atlantic Ocean, largely known as a hub for tourism – but what many don’t hear about are Bermuda’s rich history and culture.
+In the early 1600s, Bermuda was predominantly home to White, British residents.
+However, with the forced influx of enslaved people from Africa and elsewhere in the West Indies, White people became a minority.
 Now, about 52% of Bermudians identify as Black and only around 31% identify as White.
 Yet, the social and economic climate in Bermuda is still structured to favor White citizens, despite their minority status.
-In an interview with Spheres of Influence, Kiara B., a Black Bermudian, and Jasmin W., a half-Hispanic, half-Black Bermudian, share their insights on the sociopolitical environment in Bermuda and talk about how racial discrimination is certainly not a thing of the past.
+In an interview with Spheres of Influence, Kate, a Black Bermudian, and Jane, a half-Hispanic, half-Black Bermudian, share their insights on the sociopolitical environment in Bermuda and talk about how racial discrimination is certainly not a thing of the past.

 Wealth Inequalities and Labor Disparities Fueled by Racism

 “A lot of the tension between Black and White people stems from the knowledge that white people are richer,” Kate says.
 For context, White people in Bermuda reported a 30% higher income than Black people in 2010.
 In 2016, income for Black Bermudians dropped by 13% and income for White people increased by 1% between 2010 and 2016, according to a census report.
 This wealth disparity traces back to Bermuda’s past with colonization and slavery, as White Bermudians had already established themselves as the leaders of the island’s tourism and international finance sectors, which are the biggest contributors to Bermuda’s economy.
 Black Bermudians, on the other hand, had to work their way up from their enslaved statuses in order to establish themselves as an integral part of the Bermudian community.